In absentia health care: Galen

 Galen (129–200 CE) chose, at times, to prescribe to patients without ever seeing them.
 Apparently, Galen was so skilled in understanding symptomatology that there were times when he preferred to diagnose without questioning the patient.
 He then went on to prescribe by mail with confidence.
 His elevated status permitted him to offer consultations by letter.
 He would receive generous rewards for his postal consultations: in one instance, it is said that he had received 400 gold pieces for curing a woman in this fashion.

 More recent historical practices

-Many illustrious English and European physicians had practiced medicine by post, including William Cullen, Herman Boerhaave, Nathaniel Johnston, and John Morgan.

 Renaudot

 The French physician and philanthropist Théophraste Renaudot (1584–1653) established a Paris practice that offered free treatment to the sick who were too poor to engage a physician.
 Renaudot's published a booklet titled, "La presence des absence" (The Presence of the Absent).
 The booklet listed a series of symptoms and carried diagrams of body parts.
 Patients were required to identify symptoms and check off body parts that hurt.
 This booklet enabled a patient to receive a diagnosis and treatment by post without a personal visit to the physician.

 In Europe and England, between 1600 and 1800, dispensing and advising without direct contact with ailing persons had become a common practice.
 At that time, physical examination techniques were in their infancy.
 Auscultation (listening to the chest with a stethoscope) and ophthalmoscopy (examination of the interior of the eyes) had not found their way into the discipline of an examination until the early-to-mid-19th century.

 At best, most physicians simply observed the patient's appearance and colour, and palpated the pulse.
 Any further physical examination was unnecessary.